top of page

 Bridging Innovation and Capital at Global Scale.

 Intellectual property and technical knowledge represent a substantial share of modern economic value.
 Yet much of this value remains structurally under-integrated into capital formation processes.
-Patents and related innovation assets frequently exist as legal records or technical artifacts without standardized pathways to measurable economic participation.
+Patents and related innovation assets frequently exist as legal records or technical artifacts without standardized pathways to measurable economic activity.

 The IPX Foundation was established to address this structural disconnect.
 Its work focuses on aligning innovation and capital ecosystems through shared governance principles, standardized economic and market frameworks, and interoperable institutional standards.